jasneetcodes/ensf608-collection/lectures/week05-lecture07-conceptual-model-and-er-diagram.md

 ## Relationships

-Define the connections between entities
+Defines the connections between entities

 Represented as a diamon in ER Diagram